 - Comprehensive details of what transpired including diagnosis and treatment

 If you make a complaint on behalf of another person, you will be required to include an authorization letter allowing you to make such complaints on their behalf.
-If the victim is dead, you will also be required to show proof that you are the next of kin or you have been authorized by the next of kin to make complaints on their behalf.
+If the victim has died, you will also be required to show proof that you are the next of kin or you have been authorized by the next of kin to make complaints on their behalf.

 The NHS Patient Advice and Liaison Services (PALS) will make available to you guidelines on how to make NHS complaints.
 You do not need a lawyer to make a complaint but should you require any assistance, we are more than willing to help.

-Please visit the NHS website of dial NHS 111 to find details of your nearest PALS office.
+Please visit the NHS website or dial NHS 111 to find details of your nearest PALS office.

 The following should form part of your complaints letter :